The dual Burnside process: Introduction

 \subsection{Sampling Up to Symmetry}

-Sampling combinatorial objects that carry large symmetry groups is a recurring theme in modern probability, combinatorics, and theoretical computer science.
-Whenever a finite group $G$ acts on a finite set $X$, Burnside's lemma\footnote{Often attributed to Cauchy and Frobenius but popularized by Burnside; see the historical discussion in \cite{GoldbergJerrum02}.} tells us that the orbit structure of the action governs key enumerative invariants:
+Sampling combinatorial objects with large symmetry groups is a recurring theme in probability, combinatorics, and theoretical computer science.
+If a finite group \(G\) acts on a finite set \(X\), write \(X/G\) for the set of \(G\)-orbits on \(X\), and set \(z:=|X/G|\).
+Burnside's lemma\footnote{Often attributed to Cauchy and Frobenius but popularized by Burnside; see the historical discussion in \cite{GoldbergJerrum02}.} says